-Each spring semester, the COE will hold elections for the College Promotion and Tenure Committee and will make known the membership of the committee to the faculty.
-Faculty cannot serve on both departmental and COE Promotion and Tenure Committees simultaneously, and faculty cannot serve on departmental or college Promotion and Tenure committees during a year in which they are applying for either tenure or promotion.
-Members can observe the proceedings of the Departmental Promotion and Tenure Committee but cannot participate nor vote in a candidates' promotion or tenure review at the department level.
+Each spring semester, the COE will hold elections for the college promotion and tenure committee and will make known the membership of the committee to the faculty.
+Faculty cannot serve on both department and COE Promotion and Tenure Committees simultaneously, and faculty cannot serve on department or college promotion and tenure committees during a year in which they are applying for either tenure or promotion.
+Members can observe the proceedings of the department promotion and tenure committee but cannot participate nor vote in a candidate's promotion or tenure review at the department level.
 No member of the committee will consider the application of a relative.
-Any appearance of conflicts of interest should be avoided.
-No faculty member functioning as an administrator, Department Head or Director, of an academic unit will be a member of the committee.
+Any appearance of conflict of interest should be avoided.
+No faculty member functioning as an administrator, department head or director, of an academic unit will be a member of the committee.
 Members cannot serve consecutive terms unless this would leave the department without representation.
-(If a faculty member serves one year on a COE promotion and tenure committee and cannot serve the next year because he/she is applying for promotion, he/she can be elected to a new two-year term the following year.
+(If a faculty member serves one year on a COE Promotion and Tenure Committee and cannot serve the next year because they are applying for promotion, they can be elected to a new two-year term the following year.
 A faculty member who serves out the term of another faculty member may be elected to serve a two-year term beginning the following year).

-The responsibilities of the COE Promotion and Tenure Committee will be the following:
+The responsibilities of the COE Promotion and Tenure Committee will be to:

-• To write the COE's promotion and tenure policies and procedures which must be consistent with university promotion and tenure policies, include the mechanism for their adoption and revision, describe the procedures that will be followed if sufficient numbers of members are not available because of absences, recusal or insufficient rank, and identify the participation of the different categories of faculty in the college promotion and tenure process;
+Write the COE's promotion and tenure policies and procedures which must be consistent with university promotion and tenure policies, include the mechanism for their adoption and revision, describe the procedures that will be followed if sufficient numbers of members are not available because of absences, recusal or insufficient rank, and identify the participation of the different categories of faculty in the college promotion and tenure process;

-• To approve the promotion and tenure documents (and all subsequent changes) of departmental committees within the COE and to ensure that such documents are consistent with the mission of the university and the COE, and the university promotion and tenure document;
+Approve the promotion and tenure documents (and all subsequent changes) of department committees within the COE and to ensure that such documents are consistent with the mission of the university and the COE, and the university promotion and tenure document;

-• To assist departments in developing procedures for a third-year review of all non-tenured, tenure-track faculty;

-• To assist departments in developing criteria for external peer reviews, including the identification of peer departments or schools at other colleges or universities;

-• To assist departments in developing definitions of excellence, satisfactory, and unsatisfactory as it pertains to the evaluation of candidates for promotion and tenure;

-• To assist departments in developing definitions of teaching, research and/or creative achievement, and service consistent with the mission of the department or school;

-To conduct a vote on all dossiers for promotion and tenure, ensuring department standards are fairly applied and university standards are maintained; and
+- Assist departments in developing procedures for a third-year review of all nontenured, tenure-track faculty; - Assist departments in developing criteria for external peer reviews, including the identification of peer departments or schools at other colleges or universities; - Assist departments in developing definitions of excellence, satisfactory, and unsatisfactory as it pertains to the evaluation of candidates for promotion and tenure; - Assist departments in developing definitions of teaching, research and/or creative achievement, and service consistent with the mission of the department or school; and - Conduct a vote on all dossiers for promotion and tenure, ensuring department standards are fairly applied and university standards are maintained.

-The committee will serve as an advisory body to the Dean.
-In that capacity, the committee will review all recommendations transmitted from departmental promotion and tenure committees and from Department Heads.
-The Dean will make available to the appropriate COE committee members all pertinent and available information.
+The committee will serve as an advisory body to the dean.
+In that capacity, the committee will review all recommendations transmitted from departmental promotion and tenure committees and from department heads.
+The dean will make available to the appropriate COE committee members all pertinent and available information.
 All committee members are responsible for individually reviewing all such information, which will be securely electronically stored, before voting on any application for promotion and tenure.
-The committee will meet and, by majority vote, make its recommendations, with reasons, to the Dean who will respond, in writing, to the chair of the committee, indicating any future action to be taken, with accompanying reasons.
+The committee will meet and, by majority vote, make its recommendations, with reasons, to the dean who will respond, in writing, to the chair of the committee, indicating any future action to be taken, with accompanying reasons.